Forty-eighters: France

 Ludwig Bamberger settled in Paris and worked in a bank from 1852 until the amnesty of 1866 allowed him to return to Germany.
 Carl Schurz was in France for a time before moving to England.
 He stayed there with Adolf Strodtmann.
 Anton Heinrich Springer visited France.

 Netherlands

-Ludwig Bamberger was in the Netherlands for a time, as were Heinrich Bernhard Oppenheim and Anton Heinrich Springer.
+Ludwig Bamberger, Heinrich Bernhard Oppenheim and Anton Heinrich Springer all spent time in exile in the Netherlands.

+Portugal

+August Eduard Wilhelm Hector Achilles d'Orey (b.
+1820, Wusterhausen/Dosse – d.
+1872, Lisbon) was a participant in the Revolutions of 1848-49.
+After the revolutions failed, he fled to Portugal, where he settled and established himself as a merchant.
+Despite his relocation, he maintained close ties to his family in Germany, frequently returning to his homeland.
+His life, marked by political upheaval and cross-border connections, was highlighted in a 2018 exhibition at the Wegemuseum in Wusterhausen.

 Switzerland

 The following were all refugees from Germany: